Refinancing considerations in the midst of COVID-19

 1. Interest rates are at historical lows

-Even before the virus outbreak, as interest rates fell, refinancing surged across the country.
+Even before the pandemic, as interest rates fell, refinancing surged across the country.
 Now, with a low-rate environment likely to continue, refinancing may offer you long-term financial benefits and could improve your current cash flow.
+See our rates

 2. Be mindful of capacity issues